 My favorite sport is baseball.
 I’d be happy watching baseball 24 hours a day.
 If I had to pick one sport from all the rest, I’d choose baseball hands down.
 I wish I could watch a game tonight, even though baseball season is months away.

 Not too exciting, right?
 That’s because the paragraph is written entirely with declarative sentences.
 That means boring.
 We can fix that.
-Just use the different sentence types and you’re message becomes much more engaging for your reader.
+Just use the 4 types of sentences and you’re message becomes much more engaging for your reader.
 Like this…

 Do you have a favorite sport?
 I do and it’s baseball.
 There is a reason baseball is America’s favorite past time.
 It’s on-the- edge-of- your- seat, biting your fingernails exciting!
 If I could watch baseball 24 hours a day, life would be complete.
 Actually, I have “Memorable Moments in Baseball” recorded on my DVR.
 I think I’ll watch it right now and get in the baseball spirit, even though baseball season is months away!

 Quite a difference, right?
-In the above example you see each of the four sentence types in action.
+In the above example you see each of the 4 types of sentences in action.
 Did that make a difference?
 Compare the paragraph above to the first paragraph.
 I think you’ll find the emotion, level of excitement, and punch in the second paragraph is obviously more engaging.

-So, by now it should be obvious that an understanding of the four distinct types of sentences is crucial to engaging writing.
+So, by now it should be obvious that an understanding of the 4 types of sentences is crucial to engaging writing.
 You’ve seen the difference for yourself!
-Practice using the four different kinds of sentences in your writing and your words will sing!
+Practice using the 4 types of sentences in your writing and your words will sing!